ppwwyyxx/OpenPano/README.md

 CImg and libjpeg are only used to read and write images, so you can easily get rid of them.

 ### Compile:
-Linux / OSX:
+Linux / OSX (gcc or clang):
 ```
 $ cd src; make
 ```
+The default clang on OSX doesn't contain openmp support.
+You may need a different clang or gcc.
+See #16.

-Windows users can try cmake with the given `CMakeLists.txt`.
+Windows users can try cmake with the `CMakeLists.txt`.

 ### Options: